WSOP Main Event Winners: Where Are They Now?

 These days, you might catch Cynn on the odd Live At The Bike (LATB) YouTube stream, and he’ll still show up to late reg the Main Event now and then.
 However, he’s only cashed in a handful of live tourneys since his WSOP victory.

 Instead, he’s living out his dream of traveling the world and focusing on high-stakes cash games.
-He’s also been working on that backpacker’s beard, too.
+He’s been working on that backpacker’s beard, too.

 Scott Blumstein (2017) – $8.15 million